Andrew Jenkins (music executive): Australia and Asia Pacific Region

 Jenkins responsibilities cover Australasia, Asia, Africa, the Middle East, along with global performing rights organizations' matters.
 He has covered the Australian offices of BMG Music and subsequently Universal Music Publishing since 1993.

 On the November 2, 2021 opening of Universal Music Publishing China's office in Shanghai, attended by Jing'an District Mayor Wang Hua and Shanghai officials, Jenkins was quoted as saying "I look forward to our staff working with the best Chinese talent to create songs that will resonate with people all around the world."

 Views on copyright

 Andrew Jenkins is a frequent speaker and attendee at international conferences including MIDEM, All That Matters, Contemporary Music Roundtable conference, and Music Australia.
 At the MIDEM conference in Cannes, France 2017, he expressed his views on copyright and was quoted saying "Copyright should be forever".

 Jenkins proposed changes in Indian and Chinese copyright law to help songwriters exploit their performing rights.
 He believed that the two markets held huge potential and would be part of the leading markets in music.

-Personal life

-Andrew Jenkins is married to a singer-songwriter.